 Increase Cleaning Solution Use

 More soap, shampoo, detergents, and laundry additives are needed to be effective as hard water prevents cleaning solutions from forming a lather.

 Salt Water Softener System

 For Whole House Water Treatment

-Eventually the resin beads become saturated with minerals.
-That is when the metered control valve fills the tank with a strong brine solution, which is stored in a separate salt tank.
-The brine flushes the saturated resin tank, cleaning it of calcium and magnesium ions and recharges the resin with sodium ions.
+Eventually the resin beads become saturated with accumulated minerals.
+That is when the control valve fills the tank with a strong brine solution, which is stored in a separate brine tank.
+The sodium from the brine thank flushes the saturated resin tank, cleaning it of calcium and magnesium ions and recharges the resin with sodium ions.

-Fresh water then flushes the brine carrying the magnesium and calcium minerals into the drain.
+The control valve lets fresh water into the mineral tank to flush the brine carrying the magnesium and calcium minerals out the drain.
 The resin beads are regenerated and ready to be used again.

 What about salt-free conditioners?

 Traditional no-salt conditioners may get rid of existing scale but will not actually reduce the mineral content in the water since they lack drain expulsion.
 These units are merely scale inhibitors.
 The water will feel hard because it still is hard.
 It might not build up in the pipes but hardness in the water will still be seen when water evaporates.